How to Tackle Social Impact as a Founder

 When founders can't choose what they want to focus on, it’s easy to end up boiling the ocean.
 Your target demographic may then not know what to do or what to support, which can result in a failed campaign or a lack of momentum.

 Jen: “The public is smarter than we give them credit for.
 They're super cynical.
-If you do too many things in too many places, people don't know what you stand for.”
+If you do too many things in too many places, people really don't know what you stand for.”

 3. Get buy-in from employees at every level

 Suzanne: “A big part of authenticity is bringing your whole self to work and being able to share that internally and externally.
 And so when you look around Goldman Sachs at the leaders of initiatives like One Million Black Women, this connects to their personal lives, missions, and experiences, as well as their professional lives… But it doesn't have to be only the women or the Black women doing this work.
 Our CEO David Solomon has been essential in leading the charge, and he has a personal commitment to this.”

 Tackling major challenges, like hunger, can take decades of work.
 To make sure you’re on the right track, metrics can help you identify successes and stumbles.

 Jen: “People want to be a part of something that is successful.
 So when we launched LifePack, we wanted to get 10,000 plays a day of the game in order to raise 10,000 days of food.
 That kind of competition and that kind of metric really galvanized the industry around us, and we were able to show the impact we're having.”